-10.1.
+- 10.1.
 An offensive weapon is anything that could be used as a weapon or to intimidate others.
 This includes replica items.
 Items within the category of weapons include knives and blades of any length, catapults, any item capable of firing a projectile, fireworks and any noxious substances.
-Such items are inappropriate within school.
+Such items are inappropriate within school. - 10.2.

-- 10.2.
 Any weapon will be confiscated and the police contacted if the weapon is a blade or knife.
 The weapon will not be returned to the student.
 Sanctions will depend on the degree to which the item was used to cause harm, alarm or distress to others; the degree to which the student carrying such a weapon intended to use it to cause harm, alarm or distress to others; and the potential for the item to cause harm, alarm or distress to others.
-Bringing dangerous weapons on to school premises, such as knives and blades, is likely to lead to a serious sanction. - 10.3.
+Bringing dangerous weapons on to school premises, such as knives and blades, is likely to lead to a serious sanction.
+This may lead to either an external suspension or permanent exclusion. - 10.3.
 Laser light pens are highly dangerous, even if students have no intent to use them in an offensive way.
 Possession by students or use on school premises is very serious and will lead to a serious sanction.